 Alternative Names Hms Columbine; Hms Hopetoun; Hms Lochinvar; Queensferry Narrows; Inner Forth Estuary; Upper Firth Of Forth

-Site Type HARBOUR (20TH CENTURY), NAVAL ESTABLISHMENT (20TH CENTURY)
+Site Type HARBOUR (20TH CENTURY), NAVAL ESTABLISHMENT (FIRST WORLD WAR), NAVAL ESTABLISHMENT (20TH CENTURY)

 Canmore ID 90058

 Datum OSGB36 - NGR

 Having made enquiries about buying Port Edgar harbour as early as 1911, Admiralty bought the port in 1916 to develop it as a base for Torpedo Boat Destroyers.
 Originally planned to accommodate up to 52 destroyers, in the end 66 could be berthed.
 The Admiralty's work included dredging the harbour and completing the east breakwater, which the harbour's previous owners, the North British Railway Company, had not done.
 The base was commissioned in December 1917, but the partly-completed base had probably been in use before then.

 The majority of the buildings that survive in what is now Port Edgar Marina are probably of First World War date, although the base was again used in the Second World War.

 Information from HS/RCAHMS World War One Audit Project (GJB) 3 October 2013.